2 / 5 Stars

 |10 Years (Annualized)||3.8%|

 The investment seeks current income exempt from federal income tax and California individual income tax.
-The fund invests at least 80% of its net assets in municipal securities that pay interest exempt from federal income tax, including federal alternative minimum tax (AMT), and California individual income tax.
-It invests up to 20% of the fund's net assets in securities that pay interest subject to federal income tax, including federal AMT.
+The fund invests at least 80% of its net assets in municipal securities whose interest is exempt from federal income tax, including federal alternative minimum tax (AMT), and California individual income tax.
+It invests up to 20% of the fund's net assets in securities whose interest is subject to federal income tax.
 The fund invests up to 10% of its total assets in below investment-grade municipal securities; and up to 10% of the fund's total assets in inverse floaters.
 It is non-diversified.

 Fees are High compared to funds in the same category.